cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_TRIALS` for tools that use Postgres DB, set retry periods when "too many connection open" psql error appears, default is "10,30,60,120,300,600" (so 30s, 1min, 2min, 5min, 10min).
 - Set `GHA2DB_SKIPTIME` for all tools to skip time output in program outputs (default is to show time).
 - Set `GHA2DB_WHROOT`, for webhook tool, default "/hook", must match .travis.yml notifications webhooks
-- Set `GHA2DB_WHPORT`, for webhook tool, default ":1982", must match .travis.yml notifications webhooks
+- Set `GHA2DB_WHPORT`, for webhook tool, default ":1982", (note that webhook listens at 1982, but we are using https via apache proxy, apache listens on https port 2892 and proxy request to http 1982)
 - Set `GHA2DB_SKIP_VERIFY_PAYLOAD`, webhook tool, default true, use to skip payload checking and allow manual testing `GHA2DB_SKIP_VERIFY_PAYLOAD=1 ./webhook`

 All environment context details are defined in [context.go](https://github.com/cncf/gha2db/blob/master/context.go), please see that file for details (You can also see how it works in [context_test.go](https://github.com/cncf/gha2db/blob/master/context_test.go)).